mvaillette/Mvaillette/about.md

 Right now Matt's life is in flux.
 He is homeless and speaking in third person.
 He has no sizable work space or computer.

-So he focuses on his sketchbook and art as therapy.
+So he focuses on his sketchbook and art-as therapy.

 ### Bigger Picture of Matt